 “Then don’t play with me, Duncan,” she said, smiling over her own glass.
 “I’m not the one.
 Ask Marnie about her business, if you want to know it, when she’s talking with you from ‘time to time’.”

-The bathroom door opened and both young people at the table directed their attention in that direction.
+The bathroom door opened and the sound had both young people at the table looking in that direction.
 Teddy emerged, threading his fingers through his hair.
 When he reached her side, J.J. noticed some of the curls at his forehead and cheeks hung limp and damp, indicative of his having splashed water on his face, the way a guy would.
 What she noticed more were his watery eyes and flushed cheeks.

-Given the way he wasn’t meeting her stare, she again kept the questions forming in her mind to herself.
+Given the way he wasn’t meeting her stare, she again kept to herself the questions forming in her mind.

 “You ready?” he asked, talking to Duncan.